zzhangjii/learning-library/workshops/dvcs-5/LabGuide500.md

     ![](images/500/img_5b_2_3.png)

     Notice, how the recommendation allows us to group the countries into sales regions with just 1 click and do so much more.
-Since, we have already grouped our data, let's return to visualizaing.
+Since, we have already grouped our data, let's return to visualizing.
 Click on **Visualize**.

      ![](images/300/img_3c_1_1.png)